umbraco/UmbracoDocs/Extending/Content-Apps/index.md

 #### Controlling Appearance/Position

-You can associate an icon with your custom Content App, control the position (between 'Content' and 'Info') where your custom Content App should appear via a 'weighting' number
+You can associate an icon with your custom Content App, control the position (between 'Content' and 'Info') where your custom Content App should appear via a 'weighting' number.

 #### Permissions

 Content Apps can be configured to appear dependent on Section, Content Type and User Group Permissions.

 #### Read-Only?